Friday, August 29, 2025

 What features should complaint case management software include?

-A robust complaint case management system should include:
+A robust complaint case management system should include the follwing features:

 If any of these capabilities are missing, teams usually end up relying on manual processes to fill the gap.